NikitaZhukovsky/lms-DRF/README.md

 - When you connect to the course, you will receive an email message.
 - In case of any change in the course or class, sending a message to students connected to the course by email.
 - Generating reports on academic performance and attendance.
-- An application on Streamlit to get statistics on the average score and attendance of classes
+- An application on Streamlit to get statistics on the average score and attendance of classes.
 - Swagger
 - Prospector
 - Pytest